Smoking On A Gas Grill Tutorial

 Does Smoking Barbecue Have to be a Chore?

-Most people think this means you have to make a major investment in big smoker rigs, or a charcoal grill, and piles of wood chunks or bags of charcoal.
+Most people think this means you have to make a major investment in big smoker rigs, or a charcoal grill, and piles of wood chunks or bags of charcoal, that you absolutely have to get the best smoker grill out there.

 Those things can cost lots of money and take up a great deal of space in your backyard or storage shed.
 And while everyone loves the smell of smoky flavor barbecue, not everyone enjoys the smell of the smoker.
 Check out this step by step tutorial on how to use a gas grill and learn some new grilling techniques.